Echecorneliusjr001/Exploratory-World-Population-Analysis/README.md

 # Exploratory-World-Population-analysis
-An  Exploratory world analysis (EDA) on word populations from decades ago.
+An  Exploratory analysis (EDA) on world populations from decades ago.

+##